singharyaman3000/afuturestory-assignment/README.md

        created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

-   -- Enable Row Level Security
+   -- DISABLE Row Level Security
-   ALTER TABLE organizations ENABLE ROW LEVEL SECURITY;
+   ALTER TABLE organizations DISABLE ROW LEVEL SECURITY;

    -- Create policy to ensure users can only access their own organizations CREATE POLICY "Users can only access their own organizations" ON organizations